 If trailer equipped with slide axies, they should be set at rearmost position.
 See section 2.4.2.2 for recommended ballasting procedures.
 It is preferable that the trailer structure be of the "semi-monoscope" type construction.
-It is preferable that a sliding undercarriage (slide axles) be used to attach the e. trailer tandems to the taller frame.

-It is preferrable that a gasoline tank with an elliptical cross section be used.
-Tractor should be a cab-behind-engine model, not a cab-over-engine model. f.

-g.
-Tractor should be a cab-behind-eng N/A - Not Applicable.
+It is preferable that a sliding undercarriage (slide axles) be used to attach the e. trailer tandems to the taller frame. f.
+It is preferrable that a gasoline tank with an elliptical cross section be used. g.
+Tractor should be a cab-behind-engine model, not a cab-over-engine model.
+N/A - Not Applicable.
 N/S-Not Specified

-Although it may be possible to meet recommended properties of the 2000P vehicle with a 1/2-ton pickup, a 3/4-ton pickup is recommended.
+Although it may be possible to meet recommended properties of the 2000P vehicle with a $\frac{1}{2}$ -ton pickup, a $\frac{3}{4}$ -ton pickup is recommended.
 It should have a regular or conventional cab; it should not have an extended or "crew" cab.
 It should have a regular or conventional bed; it should not have a special bed such as a "Sportside," a "Stepside," or a "Flareside."
 It should have only a rear drive axle.
 It is acceptable for the pickup to have a heavyduty suspension option as provided by the manufacturer.
 Special suspension systems that alter the as-manufactured center of-mass location are to be avoided.